-We require the successful completion of a two-stage wellness check to be completed each day before we can admit your child to our centre.
+We no longer require a two-stage wellness check to be completed each day before we will admit your child to our centre.

 Do you require your staff or visitors to complete daily wellness checks?

-We require the successful completion of a two-stage wellness check to be completed each day before we allow any staff or essential visitors into our centre
+We no longer require the successful completion of a two-stage wellness check to be completed each day before we allow any staff or essential visitors into our centre.

 What will happen if my child displays a symptom from the Covid-19 list of symptoms?

 All children that display at least one symptom associated with C-19 (ie.; cough, fever, shortness of breath) will be monitored closely by an educator, but isolated from other children at the centre.
 The parents or emergency contact will be notified immediately and asked to pick up their child.
 The parents are encouraged to contact Toronto Public Health.
 Alternatively, parents may self-isolate their child for 14 days away from the centre.
 For those who test, a negative C-19 test result is the requirement for returning to the centre.
 All children must be symptom-free in order to be admitted in the centre at all times.

 Yes, we allow visitors and hold tours in our centre for interested parents.